 - The same goes for unsecured wireless networks.
 The hacking attack via a compromised Wi-Fi is called “man-in-the-middle,” It is fraught with stolen passwords and other credentials.

 - Don’t tell your password to anyone, even friends.
 Never share what you wouldn’t like your enemy to know with a friend.
 And that is not because your friends are wrong.

 - Change your passwords from time to time.
 People hate doing that, but all safety precautions seem excessive until found saving.
 Disagree when a browser offers you to store your passwords.
 Always select “never.”

-- Try not to write your password on papers at your workplace.
+- Try not to write your password on paper at your workplace.
 Someone might find it, and chances are high – somebody will.
 Remember, people think they are safe because they consider themselves uninteresting to crooks.
 But that is not always so.

 Cyber Criminals Hack Passwords

 Use a two-factor-authentication!
 Google has made it obligatory for its accounts, and that is good!
 It is reasonable to activate it on all accounts where it is possible.
 You will need to confirm your identity by clicking one button on your mobile phone as you or someone else is trying to access your account.